-- 1. It provides a seasonal wetland for a wide range of waterbird species. - It is one of only four known breeding sites in south-western Australia for the Freckled Duck. - It has the highest number of Australasian Bitterns recorded from any one of the eighteen known sites in south-western Australia.
+- 1. It provides a seasonal wetland for a wide range of waterbird species. - 2.
+It is one of only seven known breeding sites in south-western Australia for the Freckled Duck. - 3.
+It has the highest number of Australasian Bitterns recorded from any known locality in south-western Australia.